pgailinas/videoqa-representation-comparison/docs/index.md

 The repository additionally provides an extensible notebook-driven research platform intended to support future experimentation involving iterative RAG workflows, vector databases, embedding models, and scalable VideoQA inference systems.

 The project emphasizes system-level evaluation of modern foundation models and retrieval architectures rather than supervised training of a new VideoQA model.

+A central contribution of this work is the evaluation of iterative evidence refinement while holding the underlying VideoQA foundation model constant.
+This enables quantitative analysis of how evidence selection strategies influence answer quality, temporal reasoning performance, and retrieval effectiveness independent of model architecture.

 ---